JasonSilvestri/JsxSharedResources/README.md

-# Official JSX Shared Resources Class Library of the jSilvestri.com BETA v 2024 Web API Demo Collection
+# Official JSX Shared Resources Class Library
+### The jSilvestri.com BETA v 2025 Web API Demo Collection
 ### Phase 1
-The `JsxSharedResources` application (i.e., _jSilvestri.com BETA v 2024 JSX Shared Resources Class Library_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core 8 Class Library, and a project that contains shared static resources (HTML files, images, JavaScript, and CSS) used across multiple client projects, including `JsxAngularWebApiDemo`, `JsxReactWebApiDemo`, `JsxVueWebApiDemo`, and `JsxBlazorWebApiDemo`.
+The `JsxSharedResources` application (i.e., _jSilvestri.com BETA v 2025 JSX Shared Resources Class Library_), is a FREE, open-source, custom, reusable, jSilvestri.com 2025 Web API Demo Collections ASP.NET Core 8 Class Library, and a project that contains shared static resources (HTML files, images, JavaScript, and CSS) used across multiple client projects, including `JsxAngularWebApiDemo`, `JsxReactWebApiDemo`, `JsxVueWebApiDemo`, and `JsxBlazorWebApiDemo`.
 This project ensures consistency and simplifies the management of these resources.

 ## Overview

-The `jSilvestri.com BETA v 2024` mobile and web applications, developed for most smart phones, tablets and desktop computers, was created to showcase a wide range of skills to potential clients and employers, while providing helpful information to fellow developers, demos for interview talks, access to resumes, etc.
+The `jSilvestri.com BETA v 2025` mobile and web applications, developed for most smart phones, tablets and desktop computers, was created to showcase a wide range of skills to potential clients and employers, while providing helpful information to fellow developers, demos for interview talks, access to resumes, etc.

-The `JsxSharedResources` application (i.e., _jSilvestri.com BETA v 2024 JSX Shared Resources Class Library_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2024 Web API Demo Collections ASP.NET Core 8 Class Library, and a project that contains shared static resources (HTML files, images, JavaScript, and CSS) used across multiple client projects, including `JsxAngularWebApiDemo`, `JsxReactWebApiDemo`, `JsxVueWebApiDemo`, and `JsxBlazorWebApiDemo`.
+The `JsxSharedResources` application (i.e., _jSilvestri.com BETA v 2025 JSX Shared Resources Class Library_) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com 2025 Web API Demo Collections ASP.NET Core 8 Class Library, and a project that contains shared static resources (HTML files, images, JavaScript, and CSS) used across multiple client projects, including `JsxAngularWebApiDemo`, `JsxReactWebApiDemo`, `JsxVueWebApiDemo`, and `JsxBlazorWebApiDemo`.
 This project ensures consistency and simplifies the management of these resources.

-Many applications in the `Custom jSilvestri.com BETA v 2024 Web API Demo Collection` Solution, such as the `Angular Asp.NET Core Web API Demo`, `Blazor Asp.NET Core Web API Demo`, `React Asp.NET Core Web API Demo`, and `Vue Asp.NET Core Web API Demo` applications will use this project to reference common features throughout the collective applications.
+Many applications in the `Custom jSilvestri.com BETA v 2025 Web API Demo Collection` Solution, such as the `Angular Asp.NET Core Web API Demo`, `Blazor Asp.NET Core Web API Demo`, `React Asp.NET Core Web API Demo`, and `Vue Asp.NET Core Web API Demo` applications will use this project to reference common features throughout the collective applications.

 ## VS Project & Solution Structure

 **The solution includes the following projects:**

-- **[Official jSilvestri 2024 Web API Demo Collection Project](https://github.com/JasonSilvestri/jSilvestri2024WebApiDemoCollection)**: The main `jSilvestri2024WebApiDemoCollection` solution.
+- **[Official jSilvestri 2025 Web API Demo Collection Project](https://github.com/JasonSilvestri/jSilvestri2025WebApiDemoCollection)**: The main `jSilvestri2025WebApiDemoCollection` solution.
 This soluton includes all projects described below, but doesn't have any major function outside having a place where all projects can be consumed at once.
 In fact, all projects below were also designed to have their own, independent repositories, which can be downloaded and/or run alone (respectfully).

 **The Shared Projects:**